Noise and vibration control for highly sensitive research equipment

-At Resonate the diversity of our work allows us to measure and mitigate noise and vibration at large infrastructure projects one day and advise developers at feasibility stage on new buildings, the next.
+At Resonate Consultants, the diversity of our acoustic engineering work allows us to measure and mitigate noise and vibration at large infrastructure projects one day and advise developers at feasibility stage on new buildings, the next.

-My favourite projects are those that draw on our engineering skills across acoustics, vibration and electromagnetic fields (EMF).
+Most of our projects draw on our engineering skills across acoustics, vibration and electromagnetic fields (EMF) across a variety of niches.

-One such niche we work in is for facilities that house highly sensitive research and medical equipment.
-These facilities are normally located at universities or health infrastructure facilities and may house state-of-the-art electron microscopes, equipment for nano-science, quantum computing, or medical imaging equipment such as MRI machines.
+One such niche is our noise and vibration control work that we do for facilities that house highly sensitive research and medical equipment.
+These facilities are normally located at universities or health infrastructure facilities and may house state-of-the-art electron microscopes, equipment for nano-science, quantum computing, or medical imaging equipment such as MRI machines, all which can be affected by electromagnetic interference.

 The electron microscope